signalfx/splunk-otel-collector/deployments/cloudfoundry/buildpack/README.md

 $ cf create-buildpack otel_collector_buildpack .
 99 --enable
 ```

+Note: `wget` is used to download the OpenTelemetry Collector.

 ### Using PCF Buildpack With an Application
 This section covers basic cf CLI (Cloud Foundry Command Line Interface) commands to use the buildpack.
 ```sh